 that shape our opinions in the world today and how we have developed as a society.

 This course is an award of WJEC.
+You can read the course specifications here.

 You will learn through creative projects, debates, group work, lectures and the practical application of the skills you have acquired.